 As we have seen lately, volatility of energy prices has impacted the sector, reflecting itself in inflated tariffs for customers, particularly for those living on poorly performing heat networks.

-The introduction from the Government of energy support packages, currently in the form of the EBRS, are required to be passed through to your customers.
+The introduction from the Government of energy support packages – with the Energy Bills Discount Scheme replacing the Energy Bills Reduction Scheme from 1st April – are required to be passed through to your customers.
 Once you have received your revised energy costs, you need to review your heat tariff to ensure you are passing through these benefits to your heat customers.